NeonParticlee/Voice-and-Facial-recognition-for-security-systems/README.md

-# Voice-recognition-
+# Voice & facial-recognition-
-A high-performance voice recognition system built to accurately identify spoken commands and transcribe speech to text.
-This project leverages machine learning models and natural language processing (NLP) techniques to deliver fast and reliable voice recognition across various applications.
+This project is a security system integrating voice and facial recognition technologies.
+It accurately identifies individuals and transcribes speech to text to authenticate passwords for access.
+Leveraging machine learning models, along with C and Python, this system ensures fast, reliability, and secure identification.
+Designed for diverse applications, it provides robust performance across different environments, enhancing security standards through precise biometric verification